Penn State Laureate

 Previous Penn State Laureates

-2016-17: Rebecca Strzelec, Professor of Visual Arts at Penn State Altoona.
+2016-17: Rebecca Strzelec, Professor of Visual Arts, Penn State Altoona

 2015-16: Carol Reardon, George Winfree Professor of American History, College of the Liberal Arts, University Park

-2014-15: Susan Russell, Associate Professor of Theatre, College of the Liberal Arts, University Park
+2014-15: Susan Russell, Associate Professor of Theatre, College of Arts and Architecture, University Park

 2013-14: Kenneth Womack, Former Associate Dean for Academic Affairs and Professor of English and Integrative Arts, Penn State Altoona